 Instructors have the ability to penalize their students for submitting assignments, quizzes and tests late through our Late Penalties feature.
 This feature was designed to encourage students to keep working without worrying about reducing their credit - students can’t lose credit they’ve already earned when working on a late assignment!
-You can enforce Late Penalties for your entire course, including all sections, or to only certain sections.
-To begin, navigate to either your Course Settings or your Section settings, depending on how you’d like to configure your grading.
+You can enforce Late Penalties at the parent course level, which will apply to all sections.
+To begin, navigate to your Course Settings page.

 Scroll down to the Grading section.
 Ensure that you toggle on Allow late completion for assignments.

 You now have the option to set your Final Deadline, which is the number of days after the due date you’ll allow students to submit their work.
 You can choose 1, 2, 7, or 30 days late, or allow late completion up to the end of your section.

 You can also Penalize Late Completion, which is where you can choose the percent deduction from your student’s completed score.
 This can be a one-time penalty, or a penalty for each day late.
 You should choose the percentage deduction you feel is best for your students.

 Click Save Changes to finish.